JadenBalogh/home-together-b/Documentation/Requirements/Tech Stack.md

 * Printer Friendly.

 #### Cons:
-* Need to test across multiple browsers for compatibility
+* CSS can behave differently across multiple implimentations and so multiple browsers and clients need to be tested for compatibility.
-* Need to pay attention to different level of CSS （i.e. CSS2，CSS3， etc.）
+* Need to pay attention to different level of CSS （e.g CSS2，CSS3， etc.）

 ### [JavaScript](https://www.javascript.com)
  JavaScript is a scripting language.